guptamanya18/AI-Powered-Intelligence-Digest-System/README.md

 # 🧠 AI-Powered Intelligence Digest System

-An automated AI-driven system that ingests daily GenAI-related news, summarizes it using a Large Language Model (LLM), and delivers a clean, professional intelligence digest via Email and Telegram.
+An automated AI-driven system that ingests daily GenAI-related news, summarizes it using a Large Language Model (LLM), and delivers a clean, professional intelligence digest via Email and Telegram and PDF Reports.

 ---